dell/rhosp-vxflexos-deploy/README.md

 # rhosp-vxflexos-deploy

-Deployment tools for Dell EMC VxFlexOS support in RedHat Openstack Platform.
+Deployment tools for DellEMC VxFlex OS support in RedHat OpenStack Platform 13.

 ## Overview

-This instruction provide detailed steps on how to enable VxFlexOS driver.
+This instruction provide detailed steps on how to enable VxFlex OS driver.

+**NOTICE**: this README represents only the **basic** steps necessary to enable VxFlex OS driver.
+It does not contain steps on how update the overcloud or other components of the system applicable to your particular installation.

 ## Prerequisites

 - Red Hat OpenStack Platform 13.
-- VxFlexOS Gateway must be installed and accessible in the network.
+- VxFlex OS Gateway must be installed and accessible in the network.
-- VxFlexOS Storage Data Client (SDC) must be installed on all OpenStack nodes.
+- VxFlex OS Storage Data Client (SDC) must be installed on all OpenStack nodes.

 ## Steps

-### Prepare Dell EMC container images
+### Prepare DellEMC container images

 Red Hat OpenStack Platform supports remote registry and local registry for overcloud deployment.
 In this document, we only introduce local registry.